mds-python/mds-python.github.io/09 Classes and Objects Basis/2 Classes and objects.md

 ---
-parent: Classes and Objects
+parent: "Classes and Objects: Basis"
 grand_parent: Programming for Modelling and Data Analysis
 nav_order:  2
 ---

-# Classes and objects to organize your code
+# Classes and objects

 The problem described in the previous chapter can be summarized as follows: how to combine together all the variables describing each player's state and how to operate on them.
 Python has neat solution for this using a concept of classes and objects.
 Classes are general concepts of an entity, its state and what it can do (in our case this will be **a** player), while objects are specific instances of these concepts (**the** players: *Alfred*, *Beatrice*, *Charlie*).